dnnvmane/nre-fuel-element-concept/2-lh2-flow.md

 ### **2. Coolant Flow (LH₂) Characteristics**

 The fuel element is cooled by a continuous flow of liquid hydrogen (LH₂).
-The working principle involves the LH₂ jet—shaped into a cylinder by an upstream flow distributor—impinging on the aerodynamic tip and washing over the entire element surface.
+The working principle involves the LH₂ jet — shaped into a cylinder by an upstream flow distributor — impinging on the aerodynamic tip and washing over the entire element surface.
 This process cools the cladding while heating the hydrogen to ~4000-4200 K for subsequent expansion in the engine nozzle, which is the fundamental mechanism enabling NTP's high specific impulse compared to chemical rockets.

 **Key Flow Parameters (Per Single Fuel Element):**